cjohansen/quiescent/README.md

 ## CHANGE LOG

+### 16.2.0-1

+Fixes incompatible `cljsjs/react-transition-group` dependency.
+This version uses the 1.x API for transition groups (which is backwards compatible with previous versions of Quiescent).

 ### 16.2.0-0

-Warning: This release contains breaking changes.
+**Warning**: This release contains breaking changes.

+**Warning**: This release ships with an incompatible version of react-transition-groups, in order to use them, either exclude `cljsjs/react-transition-group` and include `1.2.0-0` manually, or use `16.2.0-1`.

 - **breaking change**: Upgrade React from 15 to 16
 - **breaking change**: Remove deprecated wrappers (see below)